clay/claycli/README.md

 * `clay lint -f path/to/template.hbs` (or `.handlebars`) will lint the component template against the Clay coding conventions and print an error if it doesn't match our template rules
 * `clay lint -f path/to/schema.yml` (or `schema.yaml`) will lint the schema, checking for `_description` or `_version` and printing a warning if they are not defined
 * `clay lint -f path/to/some/other.yml` (or `*.yaml`, or `*.json`) will lint bootstrap data, checking to see if component references exist (similar to linting against a component url, above)
-* `clay lint path/to/directory` will do all three of these actions recursively
+* `clay lint path/to/directory` will do all three of these actions
+* `-r, --recursive` will lint directories recursively

 ```
 clay export domain.com | clay lint # export to stdout and lint all components in a site